 Dar es Salaam is the main hub and is served by a number of airlines from Europe including KLM (Delta), Swiss and Emirates - though not British Airways.
-If you cannot get to Dar directly the next best hub is either Nairobi or (from the States) Johannesburg, both of which are accessible with many airlines.
+If you cannot get to Dar directly the next best hub is Nairobi, both which is accessible with many airlines.
 It is also worth noting that KLM fly directly to Kilimanjaro, which can save a flight up from Dar.

 There is a good western-owned network of flights connecting all the parks and islands with main hubs in Arusha, Dar and Zanzibar which makes travelling within Tanzania a breeze.
-As a very rough rule of thumb you should assume \$200 per flight, and with the exception of Katavi and Mahale, there are several flights a day between the parks, hubs and islands.
+As a very rough rule of thumb you should assume \$200 per flight, and with the exception of Katavi and Mahale there are several flights a day between the parks, hubs and islands.